seu-as-code/seu-as-code.plugins/seuac-credentials-plugin/README.md

 ## How does this work?

+The plugin currently supports Windows and Mac OSX as operating systems.
+The plugin uses the platform mechanisms to encrypt and decrypt sensitive data by calling the responsible native libraries using JNA bindings.

-The `setCredentials` task creates a property file named `secure-credentials.properties` in your gradle home directory (defaults to ~/.gradle).
-In that property file the credentials are stored.
+On Windows the plugin creates a property file named `secure-credentials.properties` in your Gradle home directory (defaults to ~/.gradle).
+In that property file the credentials are securely stored.
 The key of the credential is stored in plaintext, while the value of the credential is encrypted using the Windows Data Protection API (DPAPI).

-## Limitations

-As the plugin uses DPAPI to encrypt the credentials, this plugin only works with Windows.
+On Mac OSX the plugin securely stores the credentials using the default key store mechanism.

 ## Maintainer

 Moritz Kammerer (@phxql)

+M.-Leander Reimer (@lreimer)

 ## License